streetcomplete/StreetComplete/CONTRIBUTING.md

 * [streetcomplete-quest-svgs](https://github.com/rugk/streetcomplete-quest-svgs) by [@rugk](https://github.com/rugk) for having minified versions of all StreetComplete quest icons for the OSM wiki
 * [streetcomplete-ad-34c3](https://github.com/rugk/streetcomplete-ad-34c3) by [@rugk](https://github.com/rugk) as a banner advertisement

-You may find more projects unter [the StreetComplete tag](https://github.com/topics/streetcomplete) on GitHub.
+You may find more projects under [the StreetComplete tag](https://github.com/topics/streetcomplete) on GitHub.